 I grew up thinking this was the only way to prepare cranberries and it scared me (much like marshmallows on sweet potatoes).
 I always said, “No thanks,” and loaded up on more stuffing instead.
 Which is a shame, because nothing complements turkey and cornbread stuffing better than the tang of cranberries—it’s the trinity of Thanksgiving flavor.

 What changed my mind (and my palate)?
-A recipe I found in Bon Appetit 9 years ago.
-It mixes cooked cranberries with poblanos, cilantro, orange juice and hazelnuts creating a spicy, sweet and tart salsa that’s terrific with turkey, but also plays well with pork, tamales or even tortilla chips.
-And while I know now that there’s a whole world of things you can do with cranberries (aptly demonstrated by last week’s Rachael vs. Giada “Iron Chef”), I still always return to this salsa—my first cranberry love, if you will.
+A recipe I found in Bon Appetit many years ago.
+It mixes cooked cranberries with poblanos, cilantro, orange juice and pecans creating a spicy, sweet, and tart salsa that’s terrific with turkey, but also plays well with pork, tamales, or even tortilla chips.
+And while I know now that there’s a whole world of things you can do with cranberries, I still always return to this salsa—my first cranberry love, if you will.

 1 red bell pepper

 1/2 cup orange juice

 Roast the bell pepper and Poblano chile under the broiler until blackened, about 5 minutes per side.
 Place the peppers in a paper sack or plastic food-storage bag, close it tight and let the chiles steam for 20 minutes.
 After the chiles have steamed, remove from the bag and rub off the skin.
 Remove the stems and seeds from the chiles and dice.

 Meanwhile, place the sugar, orange juice, water, and cranberries into a large saucepan and toss until the sugar is evenly distributed over the cranberries.
 While occasionally stirring, cook the cranberries over medium-low heat until softened, about 5 minutes.
 Remove from the heat.
 Taste and if the cranberries are way too tart for your liking, stir in more sugar, a tablespoon at a time.